Kipre/nlp-data-augmentation-project/nlp-augmentation-rapport.md

 |Yandex Translate| 1M characters/24h | Worked great |
 |Goslate (Unofficial Google)| ? | Works quickly but reaches the limit quickly as well|

-This is not an exhaustive list of the free services but those are the ones we identified as more reliable/easier to use.
+This is not an exhaustive list of the free services but those are the ones we identified as most reliable/easiest to use.

 It is important to note that we paralelized the workflow to match the allowances per ip adress/api key.
 For example while some of us are translating on one service, others use another but using only a subset of the 9 languages so that the total number of characters is lower than the daily limit.